A guide to the trails at Buck’s Pocket State Park

 East end (map)

+Now considered part of the new Buck’s Pocket ORV trail system, walking or riding an ATV from one end of the park to the other is made possible by the Primitive Camping Road.
+For a hike of over 7-8 miles, you cannot avoid it.
+You wouldn’t want to.
 The water level of South Sauty Creek varies a great deal depending on rain.
-For much of any given year — typically around 25 to 30 weeks there can be little to no visible water in the creekbed between the RV campground and the area where you’ll find the big boulders shown above.
+For much of any given year — typically around 25 to 30 weeks —there can be little to no visible water in the creekbed between the RV campground and the area where you’ll find the big boulders shown above.
+But, the creek can rise dramatically following periods of heavy rainfall.
+You should avoid the creekbed entirely at those times.

 Water will sometimes engulf both the South Sauty Creek and Little Sauty Creek causeways.
 They barricade the roads in the lowest part of the gorge during flash flood warnings and other occasions when the water level is expected to reach dangerous levels.